byeoon/WHUtils/README.md

-# WHUtils
+# WebhookQuery
 The online webhook manager for Discord.
 Visit the website at https://byeoon.github.io/WHUtils.
-This has also been ported as an Enmity plugin, check it out at https://github.com/byeoon/WebhookManager

 ## Features
 - Send messages through a webhook